Proactive-reactive detection and mitigation of intermittent faults in robot swarms: Validation

-To evaluate detection and mitigation of intermittent faults, we use a setup like that in Sec.~\ref{sec:Illustrative numerical example_1}, but with a formation operating in 3D space while being subjected to intermittent faults on the \(x\) and \(y\) axes.
+For an example of intermittent faults, we use a setup like that in Sec.~\ref{sec:Illustrative numerical example_1}, but with a formation operating in 3D space while being subjected to intermittent faults on the \(x\) and \(y\) axes.
 The goal is to maintain the formation while navigating, despite transient erroneous data.

 The leader robot begins its motion along the \(z\)-axis at a constant speed.
 As the leader robot moves, the rest of the formation follows, maintaining relative positions as per the prescribed formation accompanying the HHC-constructed graph.
 During navigation, certain robots are exposed to intermittently faulty relative position data with the fault occurrence probability \(P_f\), combined with communication noise modeled by the channel bit error probability \(P_e\) (see Appendix~\ref{APP:Data} for details of the fault and noise model).